Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Reviewing models

+If further refinement is needed, you can configure subsequent versions of the experiment.
 Adjust parameters such as features and algorithms and retrain new versions of the experiment until you have a good model.

 Refining models